The trajectoRIR Database: Room Acoustic Recordings Along a Trajectory of Moving Microphones: Introduction

 The trajectoRIR database contains a total of $\SI{3.4}{\hour}$ of audio recorded at $\SI{48}{\kilo\hertz}$ in $\SI{24}{\bit}$, for a total size of $\SI{7.47}{\giga\byte}$.
 All material, together with source signals and Python scripts to use the data and retrieve geometrical information, is available at~\cite{trajectoRIR2024}.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:room_description}, we give an overview the AIL room.
 In Sec.~\ref{sec:recording_equipment}, we describe the recording equipment used.
 In Sec.~\ref{sec:spatial_setup}, we introduce the rail system and the robotic cart used to obtain the measurements.
 In Sec.~\ref{sec:mic_configuration}, we describe the microphone arrays and loudspeaker configurations used to capture the data.
 In Sec.~\ref{sec:recorded_signals}, we detail the input signals used for the recordings and provide information on the recording configurations for the stationary and moving scenarios, and in Sec.~\ref{sec:using_the_database} we give instructions to access the data, retrieve geometry information using the Python scripts, and provide examples of recorded signals.
+In Sec.~\ref{sec:use_cases} we present a systematic evaluation of the database on the use-case of time-variant RIR estimation.
 We finally summarize the database in Sec.~\ref{sec:conclusion}.